envirosolutionspl/uldk_gugik/README.md

    - "AR_NR" is the number of the cadastral map sheet, where "NR" is the sequential number of that sheet.

 * Tab 2 - **Wybór przez współrzędne**<br>
    The second method allows you to search for an object of interest based on its coordinates and the coordinate system in which they are located, or select it directly on the map (shortcut ALT+F).
-After pressing ALT+F, the cursor will change to a crosshair, and at this    point, you can select the area to download.
+After pressing ALT+F, the cursor will change to a crosshair, and at this    point, you can select the area to download.<br>
    <b>Remember: The area selected in the plugin window will be downloaded.</b>

 * Tab 3 - **Wybór obiektu przez nazwę obrębu i numer działki**<br>